VebOpem/rio_assignment2/README.md

 # SoC

 Soc - What is it?
-Soc (Separation of concern) is a design principle for separating code into distinct sections such that each section addresses a separate concern.
+Soc (Separation of concern) is a design principle for separating application and computer program into distinct sections such that each section addresses a separate concern.
+The essence of this method is to create order.

 The project splits the SoC's into colors, interaction, layout and typography